bioacoustic-ai/bacpipe/README.md

 AVES_ESpecies is short for Animal Vocalization Encoder based on Self-Supervision by the Earth Species Project.
 The model is based on the HuBERT-base architecture.
 The model is pretrained on unannotated audio datasets AudioSet-20K, FSD50K and the animal sounds from AudioSet and VGGSound.

+### BEATs
+- trafo
+- self-supervised learning
+- trained on AudioSet

+BEATs is microsofts SotA audio model based on audio pre-training with acoustic tokenizers.
+The model reaches competitive results with many bioacosutic models in benchmarks for linear and attentive probing, and is therefore also included in bacpipe as a general audio baseline model.

 ### BioLingual
 - transformer